-Chapter 2.0 - Project Description
+Chapter 3.0 - Project Description

-Chapter 2.0 of the EIA Report will provide a detailed Project Description, upon which the EIA is based.
+Chapter 3.0 of the EIA Report will provide a detailed Project Description, upon which the EIA is based.
 This will include but will not be limited to:

-- (a) The purpose of the Project, including the need for the Project; - (b) A description of the Project facilities, including its geographic location, layout, and description of the facilities, assets, and infrastructure that are anticipated to be associated with the Project; - (c) Alternative means of carrying out the Project that are technically and economically feasible and were evaluated during the feasibility study and EIA;
+- (a) the purpose of the Project, including the need for the Project: - (b) alternatives to the Project; - (c) a description of the Project facilities, including its geographic location, layout, and description of the facilities, assets, and infrastructure that are anticipated to be associated with the Project;

-- (d) A description of the various phases (construction, operation, decommissioning, reclamation and closure) of the Project, and activities to be conducted in each phase; - (e) A description of the key environmental management initiatives that will be implemented to minimize environmental effects; and - (f) A discussion of key emissions and wastes associated with the Project, including a summary of the results of any fate and transport or modeling studies that may be carried out to support the EIA.
+- (d) alternative means of carrying out the Project that are technically and economically feasible and were evaluated during the feasibility study and EIA; - (e) a description of the various phases (construction, operation, decommissioning, reclamation and closure) of the Project, and activities to be conducted in each phase; - (f) a description of the key environmental management initiatives that will be implemented to minimize environmental effects, and component plans to manage various environmental risks associated with operating and closing the Project; and - (g) a discussion of key emissions and wastes associated with the Project, including a summary of the results of any fate and transport or modeling studies that may be carried out to support the EIA.

-Chapter 3.0 - Scope of the Assessment, and Consultation and Engagement
+Chapter 4.0 - Scope of the Assessment, and Consultation and Engagement

-Chapter 3.0 of the EIA Report will include the scope of the assessment, as determined by federal and provincial regulatory agencies and a detailed account of all public, stakeholder, and Aboriginal engagement activities conducted as part of the EIA of the Project.
+Chapter 4.0 of the EIA Report will include the scope of the assessment, as determined by federal and provincial regulatory agencies and a detailed account of all public, stakeholder, and Aboriginal engagement activities conducted as part of the EIA of the Project.